 [Solved] The driver detected a controller error on \Device\Harddisk1\DR1 or DR3

-Some sectors in your computer may be damaged, and you can try switching the USB drive to a different port to fix The driver detected a controller error on \Device\Harddisk1\DR1, which works for some users.
+Some sectors in your computer may be damaged, and you can try switching your USB drive to a different port.
+It worked for some users.
+If it doesn’t solve your “The driver detected a controller error on \Device\Harddisk1\DR1″ problem, try Solution 2, below.

-Solution 2 – Update your USB driver
+Solution 2: Update your USB driver

-Driver Easy will automatically recognize your system and find the correct drivers for it.
+Update your USB driver automatically — If you don’t have the time, patience or computer skills to update your USB driver manually, you can do it automatically with Driver Easy.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.
 Driver Easy handles it all.